The Life and Death of the Dutch Groundwater Tax

 Wageningen UR - School of Social Sciences

-We examine the Dutch national groundwater tax (GWT) --- a "win-win, green" tax that promised to reduce distortions by simultaneously reducing the income tax burden and improving environmental outcomes.
-We find no evidence of those impacts.
-Instead, we see that the GWT increased distortions by taxing a narrow base (a few drinking water companies reliant on raw groundwater) and interfering with groundwater management programs funded by an existing provincial groundwater fee.
-The Dutch government revoked the GWT for being fiscally inefficient and environmentally unhelpful on December 31 2011, but this story provides some useful lessons.
+We examine the Dutch national groundwater tax (GWT) – a ‘win–win, green’ tax that promised to reduce distortions by simultaneously reducing the income tax burden and improving environmental outcomes.
+We find no evidence of these impacts.
+Instead, we see that the GWT increased distortions by taxing a narrow base (a few drinking-water companies reliant on raw groundwater) and interfering with groundwater management programmes funded by an existing provincial groundwater fee.
+The Dutch government revoked the GWT for being fiscally inefficient and environmentally unhelpful on 31 December 2011, but this story provides some useful lessons.

 Number of Pages in PDF File: 15